SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

             * healpy or scipy Build Failures: This is almost always due to missing system-level dependencies (e.g., gfortran, libcfitsio-dev).
 Refer to the Environment & Installation section for instructions on how to install them for your operating system.
 Using a containerized environment like Docker is the most robust solution.
             * FileNotFoundError when running a module script: If you are running individual pipeline stages manually (e.g., 15_run_analysis_suite.py), this error means the required input files from a previous stage are missing.
 Ensure you have successfully run the prerequisite stages first and that the output directories are correctly specified.
             * YAML Parsing Errors: If the pipeline fails immediately with an error related to pyyaml, double-check your MASTER_CTRL.yml file for syntax errors like incorrect indentation, which is meaningful in YAML.

 ________________

-**Appendix**

-Minimal End-to-End Code Snippet (API Usage)

-The TQE Framework can also be used as a Python library for more customized workflows.
-The following snippet demonstrates how to programmatically load a configuration, instantiate a single universe, and run its simulation.

-Python

-from tqe.simulator import Universe from tqe.config import load_config
-from tqe.analysis import calculate_fine_tuning

-# 1. Load a configuration profile
-params = load_config('profiles/demo.yml')

-# 2. Instantiate a single universe with a specific seed and initial conditions
-#    (Here we use the mean values from the config for simplicity)
-uni = Universe(
-   seed=42,
-   initial_E=params.simulation.e_dist.mean,
-   initial_I=params.simulation.i_dist.mean,
-   config=params.simulation
-)

-# 3. Run the core simulation
-#    This returns a dictionary with the final state and metadata
-results = uni.run_simulation()

-# 4. Perform a post-hoc analysis calculation
-final_laws = results['final_law_vector']
-score = calculate_fine_tuning(final_laws, params.analysis)

-print(f"Simulation completed at epoch: {results['lock_epoch']}")
-print(f"Final law vector: {final_laws}")
-print(f"Fine-Tuning Score: {score:.4f}")

-Glossary of Symbols and Acronyms

-Table 3: Glossary of Symbols and Acronyms Symbol/Acronym
-	Definition
-	TQE
-	The Quantum Evolution Framework (assumed)
-	E
-	Initial Energy of a simulated universe.
-	I
-	Initial Information content of a simulated universe.
-	X
-	The state vector of physical laws and constants. lock_epoch
-	The simulation time-step at which physical laws become stable.
-	CMB
-	Cosmic Microwave Background.
-	LLAC
-	Low-ℓ Alignment Correlation.
-	HPA
-	Hemispherical Power Asymmetry.
-	SHAP
-	SHapley Additive exPlanations.
-	LIME
-	Local Interpretable Model-agnostic Explanations.
-	PRNG
-	Pseudo-Random Number Generator.
-	________________

 Assessment of the Codebase